improve-ai/tracker-trainer/README.md

 $ serverless deploy --stage dev
 ```

-The output of the deployment will list the HTTPS URL for the *track endpoint* like https://xxxx.lambda-url.us-east-1.on.aws
+The output of the deployment will list the *track endpoint* URL like https://xxxx.lambda-url.us-east-1.on.aws

 ```console
 Deploying improveai-acme-demo to stage prod (us-east-1)